ScryEngineering/scrygroup.com/content/tutorial-pages/2018-09-13/switching-between-piv-pgp-yubikey-macos.md

 ## Switching between the PIV and PGP applets

-Now to switch between the applets, just either of the two commands:
+Now to switch between the applets, just use either of the two commands:

 ```
 # To use PIV